EMA Resources

 Blog

-Home > EMA Resources > Blog > Do You Know When to Flex?
+Home > EMA Resources > Blog > Flex PCB Design Guidelines

 The use of flex circuits has been a key player in the modern technology era.
 In general, flexible circuits provide a solution to a variety of electronic design constraints.
-As the name implies, flex circuits are implemented to help PCB engineers solve issues within the PCB design industry, whether it is an issue of flexibility, tightly packed boards where electronic connects are required in 3 axes (static application), applications where light weight is a priority or situations when space, cost, and performance are a concern.
+As the name implies, flex circuits are implemented to help PCB engineers solve important design issues.
+For example, providing bendability to meet product enclosure requirements, static applications where 3-axis connectivity is necessary or when space, cost, and performance are primary concerns.

 Flexible circuits provide designers with more freedom to create a design to fit a particular device rather than a device to fit the circuit board design.
 When talking about flex circuits it is important to note that there are several different types including single-sided, double-sided, multi-layered, and rigid-flex, all serving a slightly different purpose for the PCB design and implementation.
-Knowing the differences between these categories of flexible circuits will help you determine the most efficient way to design you latest project.
+Knowing the differences between these categories of flexible circuits and following good flex PCB design guidelines are the keys to efficient design and reliable products.

 Single-layer Flex Circuits